-• Ronnie Gorton verdict
+• Ronnie Gorton trial

 Former Atoka pastor Ronnie Gorton and his father, Bob, embraced in the hallway before walking in to listen to the verdict.